osb-group/osb-learn/programming/operators.rst

     extraSlices = 8 % 2;        // remainder 0
     extraSlices = 8 % 7;        // remainder 1

-Some special phenomena are possible when usiling modular arithmetic (as what this is called), but that's a can of worms for another day.
+Some special phenomena are possible when utilizing modular arithmetic (as what this is called), but that's a can of worms for another day.

+.. _programming_operators_ternary_operator:

 Ternary Operator
 ----------------
 The **ternary operator** accepts *three* operands and is often an underrated but incredibly useful operator to make.
-It's easier to explain by explaining its syntax, then demonstrating it in an example.
+It's easier to explain by looking at its syntax, then demonstrating it in an example.

 .. code-block:: csharp
     :linenos:

     <condition-to-evaluate> ? <result-if-true> : <result-if-false>;

 The contents within ``<condition-to-evaluate>`` can be any sort of logical evaluation that results in a ``true`` or ``false``.
-This is known as the ``bool`` type that we talked about in the previous section.
+This is known as the ``bool`` type that we talked about in the previous chapter.
 It's possible to get these ``true`` or ``false`` values with mathematical expressions, as shown:

 .. code-block:: csharp
     :linenos: